-In Spring 2010, UW CSE introduced the Alumni Achievement Awards.
+In Spring 2010, the Allen School introduced the Alumni Achievement Awards.
 Every year since, we have selected two outstanding alumni with exceptional records of achievement for recognition during our graduation celebration.
 The awards reaffirm to current and future CSE graduates that each contributes to a long, successful line of alumni whose impact reaches far and wide.

 Albert Greenberg has worked on the front lines of grand scale networking and cloud computing for more than two decades, first at Bell Labs/AT&T and then at Microsoft.
 Albert earned his Ph.D. at UW CSE in 1983 working on the development of efficient algorithms for multiple access channels alongside professors Richard Ladner and Martin Tompa.
 Before his arrival at UW CSE, he earned his Bachelor’s in Mathematics from Dartmouth College.